instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 - **`spec`** contains the parameters required to configure the component and that are independent from its tasks.
 E.g., the API token of a vendor.
 In general, only AI, data or application components need such parameters.
-- **`availableTasks`** defines the tasks the component can perform.
-  - When a component is created in a pipeline, one of the tasks has to be selected, i.e., a configured component can only execute one task.
-  - Task configurations are defined in `tasks.json`.
 - **`documentationUrl`** points to the official documentation of the component.
 - **`icon`** is the local path to the icon that will be displayed in the console when creating the component.
 If left blank, a placeholder icon will be shown.